imuble/Node-Passport-Mongoose-JWT-Seed/README.md

 # Usage

-The seed is runnable after running "npm install" by running "gulp" in the command line.
+The seed is runnable after running "npm install" by running "node server/server.js" in the command line.
 Tokens are provided either by processing a valid username/password combination or by providing a valid refresh token (which is provided alongside the access-token).
 The access-token can then be in the "Authorization" header on API requests that require validation, given that the request use the validation middleware.